DavesCodeMusings/CloudPi/README.md

 * NextCloud as an on-premise file sharing and collaboration application.
 * Docker Community Edition container environment.
 * Portainer management app for easy Docker administration.
-* Locally hosted DNS and DHCP.
+* Locally hosted DNS with optional DHCP and LDAP.
-* Nginx to redirect DNS names like portainer.raspberrypi.home
+* Nginx to redirect virtual DNS names like portainer.raspberrypi.home
 * Headless server operation.

 How does it work?

-Starting with a fresh install of Raspberry Pi OS Lite, everything is managed with the open-source software deployment tool, Ansible.
+Starting with a fresh install of Raspberry Pi OS Lite, nearly everything is managed with the open-source software deployment tool, Ansible.
 Each Ansible playbook performs a specifc installation and configuration task in the overall system.
 Tweak a few settings, run the playbooks, and you're ready to go.

 Hardware and OS requirements: